dajudge/cloud-playground/README.md

 registry-docker-registry-7b7cd45d44-lqtsj   1/1     Running   0          83s
 ```

+## Try out Kafka
+Kafka is a high-throughput messaging system implemented on top of the JVM.

-## Deploy Kafka using the Confluent Platform's helm chart
+### Deploy Kafka with helm
 Make sure you have installed helm/tiller before trying to install Kafka with it:
 ```
 user@host:~/devel/cloud-playground$ helm version